 How do students know if they are eligible for work-study?

-Students should check with the Financial Aid Department or access their financial aid information on-line.
+Work study will appear on the Financial Aid award letter.
+Students can also check with the Financial Aid Department (563-333-6314) or access their financial aid information online.

 Should freshmen or new students work their first year in college?

 YES.
 By working on campus, students will be interacting with other students, staff and faculty.
 Students will be learning to manage their time as well as other responsibilities.
 We have found that students who work on campus generally remain in school and perform better academically.